joshuajung01/TeamBalanceBot/README.md

 ### Commands

 Here are the commands to control TeamBalanceBot
-- !register => Register to play in the custom game
+- !!register => Register to play in the custom game
-- !unregister => Remove yourself from the custom game
+- !!unregister => Remove yourself from the custom game
-- !remove => Allow mods to remove a person from the custom game
+- !!remove => Allow mods to remove a person from the custom game
-- !show queue => Shows who is registered to play in the custom game
+- !!show queue => Shows who is registered to play in the custom game
-- !make teams => Makes the two balanced teams for the custom game
+- !!make teams => Makes the two balanced teams for the custom game
-- !clear => Clears the registration board
+- !!clear => Clears the registration board
-- !help => See the commands to control TeamBalanceBot
+- !!help => See the commands to control TeamBalanceBot

 ## About the Code